 We offer numerous opportunities for exchange, through both academic and internship programs.
 We also foster advanced study through well respected honours and postgraduate programs.
-Engagements are complemented by the Japanese Studies Centre and the Monash Asia Institute.
+These programs are complemented by the research and engagement work of the Japanese Studies Centre and the Monash Japanese Language Education Centre.
 We consider Monash to be one of the most established centres for gaining broader understanding of Japanese language, culture and society in Australia.

 We also have a well-established network of Japanese university partners and and wide range of options for students interested in studying in Japan.

 Exchange and short-term study abroad programs to Japan.

 - Bachelor of Arts (Honours Year)

 - Diploma of Languages

 Find out more about the Arts Graduate Research Program.

 Japanese studies staff members conduct research in areas of Japanese literature, film, politics, linguistics and applied linguistics, anthropology, history, sociology, and translation studies.
 The research strengths of academic staff in Japanese studies focus on interdisciplinary studies of Japanese culture and society both past and present.
 Transnational studies of Japanese culture in Asian and other cross-cultural contexts are also welcome.